 At the end of this discussion I’m none the wiser as to which city should claim to be New Zealands best city.
 For me personally I prefer Auckland, but then I live here and I find that Wellingtons nickname “Windy Welly” is a bit too on point.
 Essentially it totally depends on what you’re looking for and what you want to do.
 If you’re looking for adventure activities then you should head to Auckland.
 If you’re looking for culture then Wellington has the edge.
 If you want a bit of everything then either city would do!

 Why not check out both cities for yourself and then please let us know what your opinion is, who should win, Auckland or Wellington?

-From the Author: Cheska would like to thank her fellow colleagues in both Auckland, from Nomads Auckland and Wellington, for their passionate contributions to the article!
+From the Author: Cheska would like to thank her fellow colleagues from Auckland and Wellington, for their passionate contributions to the article!